This post is also available in: Svenska

 Urinary tract infection in babies and young children

 Urinary tract infections are quite common in children under one, and especially in boys.
-Most children with UTI under the age of two, get a high fever (over 38.5C or 101.3F) without any other symptoms.
+Most children with a UTI under the age of two, get a high fever (over 38.5C or 101.3F) without any other symptoms.
 Their urine doesn’t smell bad, they are not bothered by their genitals and they often eat (but not always) well.
 The only thing that makes us suspect that they have a UTI is that they have a fever without other symptoms.

 If a UTI is suspected in young children, a urine sample is needed.
 Unfortunately, sanitary pads and bags give rise to unclean tests where UTIs are diagnosed by mistake.
 So, as a rule, pee in a mug.
-You simply have to sit with the child on your lap and position the mug until they pee.
+You simply have to sit with the child on your lap and position the mug under their genital until they pee.

 If the sample shows signs of UTI, it needs to be confirmed.
 Pediatricians collect a sample by inserting a needle through the skin of the lower abdomen into your child’s bladder.
 It’s fast, but it hurts a little.
 The advantage is eliminating the possibility of making a false UTI diagnosis.
-The risk with peeing in a cup is that the urine can be contaminated on the way out.
+The risk with peeing in a cup is that the urine can be contaminated on its way out.

 UTI in older children

 In children over two years of age, there are 3 types of UTIs: cystitis, pelvic inflammatory disease (PID) and asymptomatic bacteriuria (ABU).
 In younger children, it’s similar.
 Partly because they cannot describe their symptoms, and partly because everyone is treated the same.

 Cystitis, or lower urinary tract infection, is an infection that has affected the bladder but has not risen up to the kidneys.
 It is painful but not nearly as dangerous as an upper urinary tract infection, which involves the kidneys.